rahulmistri1997/pyMetaRemover/README.md

 You'll see a '(venv)' on you command prompt right before the directory.
 That's a indication that you have entered into **virtualenv**.

 Then run `pip install -r requirements.txt` to install all the requirements for this project in your virtualenv.

+# Verification of MetaData Removal

+To verify if the metadata have been succesfully removed use <a href="https://exifinfo.org/"> `exifinfo.org` </a>